lmontopo/lmontopo.github.io/content/interpreting-the-interpreter-episode-1.md

 Author: Leta Montopoli
 Slug: interpreting-the-interpreter-episode-1

-This episode is all about the experience I had in the initial phases of writing a Lisp interpreter.
+**This episode will describe my experience in the initial phases of writing a Lisp interpreter.**
 I will describe how I started, my thought processes as I progressed, some of the code I wrote, how it worked, and, why,at day 3, I decided to start from scratch (almost).
 If you are only interested in the final product,skip this episode!
 If, however, you'd like to get some insight as to how